DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 The day before only one thing was on my mind.
 If you are only thinking about one thing the day before then you are likely to dream about it.
 I had been writing a report and frustratingly I continually wrote and rewrote it refining my answer several times.
 I wanted to get to the exact truth.
 I was highly involved in this task.

 It was only some time later that I really made sense of the dream.
 Knives I have known for a long time link to highly involved thinking.
 If we are intensely involved in something then knives are an excellent metaphor.
 I was intensely refining and thinking about this report.
+Knives cut deep into the body of things.
+My thinking was very deep and intensive and was intended to give an insight into the subject.

 The symbol I did not understand was the golf match.
 But on later inspection it's meaning was simple.
 The object in golf is to hit the ball and each time you get closer and closer to the target.
 That's exactly what I was trying to do in real life as I was getting closer and closer to the truth constantly refining my report until it was exactly correct.